webfactory/baton/README.md

 The same goes for Kiln repositories.
 Store your Kiln OAuth token in the `KILN_OAUTH_TOKEN` environment variable on your server.

+### Overriding Symfony configuration

+You can add your custom Symfony configuration by providing any of
+ - `config.local.yml`
+ - `config_development.local.yml`
+ - `config_production.local.yml`
+ - `config_test.local.yml`
+ - `config_testing.local.yml`

+in the `src/` directory.

+This allows adding custom configuriation (like custom loggin configuration) without changing any files versioned by git.

 ## Features

 ### Import Projects